ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 1. On the **Service details** page, go to the **Cluster nodes** section.
 2. Click **Download agent**.

-   The agent file set (`powerha-agent.rte`) is downloaded to your local system.
+   The agent file set (`powerhaagent.rte`) is downloaded to your local system.

 3. Copy the downloaded file set to each VM that is added to the cluster.